mld025/walletconnect-python-example/README.md

-# walletconnect-python-example# WalletConnect Python Example
+# walletconnect-python- WalletConnect Python Example

 This repository contains a simple Python script that demonstrates how to interact with the Ethereum network using Web3.py and WalletConnect.